Skip to content

 The data from the UK are stark: worse healthcare outcomes in ethnic minority groups begin before birth.
 Between 2016-8 in England, maternal mortality was 4.35 times greater for a woman of Black ethnicity and 1.86 times greater for an Asian woman, as compared to a White woman.
 (2) Across the UK in 2018, babies of Black ethnicity had 2.2 times the stillbirth rate and a 45% increase in neonatal mortality rate compared to white babies.
 Both figures were also greater for Asian babies, with a 57% higher stillbirth rate and a 59% higher neonatal death rate in comparison to White babies.
 (3) Similarly, there are clear ethnic variations in newborn mortality in the USA.
 (4)

 In 2019, across England and Wales, when compared to White children, the infant mortality rate was higher in Pakistani (2.23x), Indian (1.43x), Bangladeshi (1.73x), Black African (1.97x), Black Caribbean (2.6x), and mixed-race (1.17x) children (Figure 2).
-(5) Differences in infant mortality rate between ethnic groups are also evident in other high-income countries, such as Australia and Canada.
+(5) Differences in infant mortality rates between ethnic groups are also evident in other high-income countries, such as Australia and Canada.
 (6, 7)

 Infant mortality across England and Wales – 2019

 A study looking at 11 Sub-Saharan African countries between 1990-5 showed significant variation in under-5 and under-1 mortality rates by ethnicity across all 11 Low and Middle-Income Countries (LMICs).
-(8) Another more recent study, looking at 415 ethnic groups in 36 AMICs over 25 countries had significant differences in under-5 mortality rates between ethnic groups.
+(8) Another more recent study, looking at 415 ethnic groups in 36 AMICs over 25 countries, had significant differences in under-5 mortality rates between ethnic groups.
 (9) Interestingly, the largest ethnic group did not have the lowest mortality in any of these countries.
 In fact, in some countries, like South Africa, the largest ethnic group had the highest mortality.

 In many parts of the world, these disparities continue into adolescence and youth.
-In the USA between 2014-6, the death rate in those aged 1-24 years for Black children was 60.2 per 100 000, compared to 39 per 100 000 for Whites, and 21.1 per 100 000 for Asian/Pacific Islanders.
+In the USA, between 2014-6, the death rate in those aged 1-24 years for Black children was 60.2 per 100 000, compared to 39 per 100 000 for Whites and 21.1 per 100 000 for Asian/Pacific Islanders.
 (10) Data from the Netherlands (1979-93) showed the relative risk of death from children of Moroccan or Turkish origin aged 0-15 years was double that of native Dutch children.
 (11)

 Disparities across common paediatric conditions

 Chronic diseases tend to develop in childhood and affect around 13-27% of children in the UK alone.
 (12) In the USA, most chronic diseases are between 1.5 and 2 times as likely – and have increased mortality rates – in Black and other minority ethnic (BAME) children.
-(13) Common diseases of childhood – such as infections, asthma, head injuries – are not only often more prevalent in BAME children also have increased mortality rates reported.
+(13) Common diseases of childhood – such as infections, asthma, and head injuries – are not only often more prevalent in BAME children but also have increased mortality rates reported.
 (14, 15)

 For asthma, one of the most common and important paediatric conditions, both the hospitalisation and mortality rates for Black children with asthma are worse than for White children.
 Research studies in the USA found that a Black child is twice as likely to develop asthma, three times more likely to be hospitalised with it and six to eight times more likely to die as a result.
 (15-17)